quarksuite/legacy/API.md

 ### ms

 This is main scale creation function.
-All the other functions in this domain operate on the raw values returned by this one.
+All the other functions in this category operate on the raw values returned by this one.

 You can use modular scales for your typography, layout, or other composition concerns.